 About Thorp Arch

-Thorp Arch is a village of around 150 stone dwellings situated on the north bank of the river Wharfe in West Yorkshire.
+Thorp Arch is a village of around 350 houses situated on the north bank of the river Wharfe in West Yorkshire.
 It is two miles east and downstream from Wetherby, a market town well known for being on the 'Great North Road' at the halfway point between London and Edinburgh.

-The village has a large green where the access road from the river bridge reaches the top of the river cutting.
+The old village has about 150 stone dwellings and a large green where the access road from the river bridge reaches the top of the river cutting.
 From there the main village street - 'The Village' - runs north past the Pax pub.
 The village cricket pitch is behind the pub, but now completely surrounded by the 1960s housing development of Thorp Arch Park.
 The village school, Lady Elizabeth Hasting, lies at the north end of The Village.